 The John Lewis Partnership is a visionary and successful way of doing business, boldly putting the happiness of Partners at the centre of everything it does.
 It’s the embodiment of an ideal, the outcome of nearly a century of endeavour to create a different sort of company, owned by Partners dedicated to serving customers with flair and fairness.

-Employing working mothers who fully support our Partnership’s Principles, we base our relationships on mutual respect and courtesy, and encourage as much equality as differences of responsibility will allow.
+Employing working mums who fully support our Partnership’s Values, we base our relationships on mutual respect and courtesy, and encourage equality across the business.
 We’ll recognise your contribution and reward it fairly, whatever your working hours, location or job level.

 Regarding flexibility, there are plenty of Partners who have joined us in one role, then used our development tools to change direction, ascend the career ladder, take a break and return to a more flexible role that lets them balance their lifestyle.
-Increasing your hours or securing that next promotion can then be done at a pace that feels right for you.
+Increasing your hours or switching career paths can then be done at a pace that feels right for you.

-Partnership holiday centres – We own an exclusive selection of hotels, lodges and caravans.
-Some are set in the most beautiful places and all are subsidised, making them amazing value.
+Partnership Hotels – We own exclusive hotels, lodges and caravans based right across the UK.
+All are set in the most beautiful places and all are subsidised.
+Making them amazing value.
 Gorge walking, archery, whitewater rafting, seaside fun in your own castle, relaxed country club breaks, self-catering, exploring national parks or just doing whatever takes your fancy, there’s something for you and for loved ones.

 Leisure events – We subsidise special events that bring Partners together.
 These include: